Gabe-Thomp/Gabe-Thomp.github.io/content/publication/ntk_dfl/index.md

 {{% callout note %}}
-✈️I was fortunate to have had the opportunity to present our work at ICML 2025 in Vancouver!✈️ Here are some more details below.
+✈️ I was fortunate to have had the opportunity to present our work at ICML 2025 in Vancouver!✈️ Here are some more details below.
 {{% /callout %}}

 ## Non-technical Overview